MarkVilludo/activity-logs/README.md

 }

 ```
-Migrate table or automatically create table in database
+Migrate table using composer and it's automatically create table in the database

 ```
 php artisan migrate